-Equally Well UK invites you to an online event in collaboration with Pennine Care NHS Foundation Trust
+Equally Well UK invites you to an online event in collaboration with Pennine Care NHS Foundation Trust, and supported by NHS England, on the physical health needs of children and young people in contact with mental health services.

 Date: Monday 15th June 2026